Agha Siraj Durrani

+Early life and education

-He was the Speaker of the 12th Provincial Assembly of Sindh.
-His father, Agha Sadaruddin, and uncle Agha Badruddin also served as speakers of the same assembly.
-He is ethnically Durrani Pashtun.
+Durrani was born on 5 October 1953 in Shikarpur.
+Hailing from Garhi Yasin, his father Agha Sadaruddin and uncle Agha Badruddin also served as speakers of the same assembly.

+He matriculated from the St Patrick's High School in Karachi in 1971, followed by a bachelor of commerce.
+He also pursued an LLB degree at the Sindh Muslim Law College.

+During the 1980s, he left for the United States where he ran a hardware business.

 Political career

-Hailing from Garhi Yasin, Durrani first contested elections in 1985 during the Zia regime, in which he lost.
+Durrani first contested elections in 1985 during the Zia regime, in which he lost.
 He joined the Pakistan Peoples Party and secured a victory in 1988 elections.
-He is a confidante of PPP chairman Asif Ali Zardari.
+He was a confidante of PPP chairman Asif Ali Zardari.
 In 1990, during Nawaz Sharif government he was imprisoned for some time for corruption charges.

-Durrani matriculated from the St Patrick's High School in Karachi in 1971, followed by a bachelor of commerce.
-He also pursued an LLB degree at the Sindh Muslim Law College.
-During the 1980s, he left for the United States where he ran a hardware business.
+Illness and death

+In later life, Durrani suffered from prolonged health issues.
+He was moved to a private hospital in Karachi when his condition worsened a month before his death.
+He died on 15 October 2025, at the age of 72..